Interaction Design - BDes (Hons)

 By introducing students to the principles of building content systems, considering structured forms of relational content, and working with external content sources through APIs, students are given the building blocks to build more dynamic material, which will help them in their final year.

-This knowledge will pave the way for the students to progress to their final year, where the understanding and awareness of the content covered in this module will form a foundation on which they build.
+This knowledge will pave the way for the students to progress to their placement year and final year, where the understanding and awareness of the content covered in this module will form a foundation on which they build.

 Designing User Experiences